brownieboy/react-dragdrop-test-simple/readme.md

 ```
 npm run build
 ```
-or
+or if you're on Windows
 ```
 npm run buildwin
 ```

-The latter minifies and uglifies the resulting JavaScript libraries, which reduced to about a third of their unminified sizes.
+NB: either of the latter two commands will minify and uglify the resulting JavaScript libraries, which reduced to about a third of their unminified sizes.
 However, build time is significantly higher!

 Open the build/index.html file via a local server.
 SublimeServer is good if you're running SubmlimeText.
 Otherwise you can run:
 ```
 npm run start
 ```
 to start up webpack-dev-server.
-When this is running, your test URL is http://localhost:8080.
+When this is running, your test URL is http://localhost:8080

 ## Demo